grantukas/SmartMirror/README-dylandewolfe.md

   - The formatting in Pandas was kind of a headache, because I am used to using pandas primarily in jupyter notebooks.
   - Once that was all ironed out the News displayed properly and I was very pleased with the output.

-- Researched, implemented and sestup the google Calandar API
+- Researched, implemented and setup the google Calandar API
   - The calandar API was simple to implement, google had a quickstart module that was simple to implement and format.
+  - Google requires a sign in upon launching the application and from there it is very straight forward it prints the daily tasks and objectives